ContinuityControl/continuitycontrol.github.io/_posts/2014-11-02-coarse-objects.md

 author: dan_bernier
 ---

-> Always design a thing by considering it in its next larger
-> context - a chair in a room, a room in a house, a house in an
-> environment, an environment in a city plan.  - Eliel Saarinen
+> Always design a thing by considering it in its next larger context - a chair in a room, a room in a house, a house in an environment, an environment in a city plan.  - Eliel Saarinen

+It's important to write good methods: short, not too many arguments, one level of abstraction.

-It's really important to get the boundaries between your objects right.
-To get the relationships between them arranged right.
+But it's even more important to get the boundaries and relationships between your objects right.

-It's even more important than small methods, or not repeating yourself, or a lot of the other things we focus on.

-If music is the space between the notes, then OO design is the space between the objects.
+If music is the space between the notes, then object design is the space between the objects.

-Lots of advice for how to write good OO code focuses on the methods.
-(Fowler, Metz' 4 rules, what else?)

-And methods are important!
-But it's more important that your objects are right.

 # Why Is The Object Level Important?